Leoleojames1/ollama_agent_roll_cage/README.md

 - /generate image -> "prompt" -> generate image with custom LORA model
 - /generate video -> "prompt" -> generate video with custom SORA model
 - /lock -> password lock current agent configuration

+## Optimization Plans:
+### text to speech - audio wave file live conversation generation
+- add method to manage the wait time for text to speech generation by controlling sd.wait() based on the token length of the next sentence.
+If tokens in next sentence are longer than current sentence, start processing next audio generation, if next sentence is not longer than current sentence, dont start text to speech generation otherwise there will be an overide
+- Find a solution to storing the audio wav files seperatley such that an overide of the current audio out is not possible.
+- Fix issues with Multithreading & Multiprocessessing Pickling Error for Coqui TTS either in ollama_agent_roll_cage or in coqui TTS.

+### sentence parser -

+- SYM PROMPT: Template sentence structure such as periods and end marks like <> model response </> for intelligent output formats designs specifically with ollama_agent_roll_cage in mind
 ## Common Errors:
 Receiving the following error code when running ollama_serve_llama3_base_py.cmd:
 ```